Kerr Black Hole Evaporation and Page Curve: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Sung-Soo Kim, Futoshi Yagi, Leo A. Pando Zayas and Yang Zhou for helpful discussions.
-I also would like to thank the University of Electronic Science and Technology of China, Southwest Jiaotong University and Sichuan University for warm hospitality during the final stage of this work.
-This work was supported in part by the U.S. Department of Energy under grant DE-SC0007859 and also supported by a Van Loo Postdoctoral Fellowship.
+I would like to thank the referee for the valuable comments and the critical reading of the manuscript.
+I also thank Sung-Soo Kim, Futoshi Yagi, Leo A. Pando Zayas, and Yang Zhou for helpful discussions.
+The University of Electronic Science and Technology of China, Southwest Jiaotong University, and Sichuan University provided very warm hospitality during the final stage of this work.
+I want to thank these institutes.
+This work was supported in part by the NSFC under grant No.~12375067, the U.S. Department of Energy under grant DE-SC0007859, and the Van Loo Postdoctoral Fellowship.